-Clip-on roofing can be used on slopes as little as one degree.
+Clip-on roofing can be used on slopes as little as three degrees.
 In clip-on roofing the clips go on to the roofing first, which is then fixed to the roof purlins.

-Check with your manufacturer for the best products to use to clean and repair your roof.
+Check with your manufacturer for the most appropriate products to use to clean and repair your roof.

 For example, zinc/aluminium coated steel will react with lead flashings, so soft zinc or aluminium flashings are required.
 Even marking zinc/aluminium coated steel with black lead pencils can cause a reaction and encourage corrosion.

-If a problem arises that you think is covered by warranty, contact the manufacturer before making repairs.
+If a problem arises you think is covered by warranty, contact the manufacturer before making repairs.

 Flashings lifting: Flashings protect vulnerable areas of your roof.
 If they are compromised, the weathertightness of the roof may be affected.
 Re-shape lead or aluminium flashings to the roof profile.
 Consider replacing the flashing with a heavier grade flashing.
 Re-fix the roofing with additional nails.